 How to Apply

-For information about the types of funding available and how to apply, see the individual categories here.
+For information about the types of funding available, see the individual categories.

 Applicants must reside in Canberra or clearly demonstrate an ACT-based arts practice.